 - Summarize previous studies

-If you chose to incorporate a literature review in your research paper, place that section after your introduction, titling it “Literature Review”.
+If you chose to incorporate a literature review in your research paper, place that section after your introduction.
+Title the section as “Literature Review.”
 Follow your teacher’s instructions.

-There are different ways you can organize your sources in the literature review:
+There are different ways you can organize your sources in the literature review.
+These include:

 - Similar concepts